Eligibility and how to apply to the MHSc in Laboratory Medicine

 How to apply

-Deadline for completed applications: applications for the September 2023 intake closed on March 6, 2023
+Deadline for completed applications: applications for the September 2024 are now open until March 4, 2024

 How to apply: through the School of Graduate Studies online application system